-Liquidity is strong for both systems and will remain so even after planned spending for capital investments in the water system (Exhibit 4).
-Management plans to maintain roughly 500 days cash on hand.
-The two systems also have significant restricted cash assets held for budget stabilization, debt service and capital.
+Liquidity is strong for both systems and will remain so even after planned spending for capital investments in the water system (exhibit 5).
+Management plans to maintain roughly 500 days cash on hand starting in fiscal 2024 and will slowly grow to 600 days over the next decade.
+The two systems also have significant restricted cash assets held for budget stabilization and capital.